daos-stack/daos/docs/admin/pool_operations.md

 rebuild status can be consulted via the pool query and will be expanded with more information.

-## Pool Redundancy Factor
+## Pool Eviction Threshold

-If the DAOS system experiences cascading failures, where the number of failed fault domains exceeds a pool's redundancy factor, there could be unrecoverable errors and applications could suffer from data loss.
+If the DAOS system experiences cascading failures, where the number of failed fault domains exceeds the pool redundancy factor, there could be unrecoverable errors and applications could suffer from data loss.
 This can happen in cases of power or network outages and would cause node/engine failures.
 In most cases those failures can be recovered and DAOS engines can be restarted and the system can function again.
+Additionally, there are use cases where the administrator doesn't want engines to be evicted at all such as when the failure can be quickly detected and the engine restarted or replaced.

-Administrator can set the default pool redundancy factor by environment variable "DAOS_POOL_RF" in the server yaml file.
-If SWIM detects and reports an engine is dead and the number of failed fault domain exceeds or is going to exceed the pool redundancy factor, it will not change pool map immediately.
+Administrator can set the default pool eviction threshold by environment variable "DAOS_EVICTION_THRESHOLD" in the server yaml file.
+If SWIM detects and reports an engine is dead and the number of failed fault domain exceeds or is going to exceed this threshold, it will not change pool map immediately.
 Instead, it will give critical log message:
 ```
 intolerable unavailability: engine rank x